weltonaddra/MoodBeats/README.md

 **Steps**
 1. Download processing
 2. Download Arduino ide
-3. Download the "Arduino_Mic" file - https://github.com/weltonaddra/MoodBeats/blob/main/Arduino_Mic.java
+3. Download the MoodBeats Arduino file
-4. Download the "SoundToLed" file - https://github.com/weltonaddra/MoodBeats/blob/main/SoundToLed.ino
+4. Download the MoodBeats Processing file
 5. Set up your breadboard depending on what sensors you're using.
-Our set up will be linked here -->
+Our set up is in this document on page "images" --> https://docs.google.com/document/d/1Up0sF4Uc4GQD4-OSgvs-OctP33G2jJDWwtfR-9qe6C8/edit?usp=sharing
-6. ( **Important** ) Run the SoundToLed file in the Arduino ide before running the Arduino mic file in processing.
+6. Make sure you have the right libraries for DHT11 in Arduino, and run the MoodBeats file in Arduino IDE.
-7. Close the Arduino Serial Monitor — otherwise Processing will throw an error
+7. ( **Important** ) Make sure the serial port is closed on your Arduino ide, then run the main file in processing.